 Surprisingly, less than 30% of the reviewed Paychex study responders highlighted mental health resources and support as integral to their well-being.
 While mental health aids are perhaps the most important forms of employee support, and therefore need a high level of investment from corporate, at least they are growing in relevance.

-Employees Need A Match For Their Values
+Employees Need a Match for Their Values

 While covering the basic needs of employees is crucial for retention, workers have higher-level requirements that need satisfying too, such as value matches.
 According to Future Workplace, four-fifths of employees need their personal values to resonate with those of their companies.